-In this grant round we are committed to funding at least one project that is led by Black, Asian and other racially minoritised leaders.
-We will also be particularly interested in projects which support young people from marginalised backgrounds.
+In this grant round, we're committed to funding projects that prioritise racial equity by considering various factors such as youth demographics, diversity of leadership and the diversity of delivery staff.
+We 're also particularly interested in projects which support young people from marginalised backgrounds.

-2. Understanding the activity
+Understanding the activity